Autodesk-Forge/design.automation-workflow-winform-sample/README.md

 The result of the custom activity will be displayed in the right pane if it is a pdf.
 For any other outputs such as dwg, dwf, the result file is downloaded to a local path and the path is displayed in the right pane.

-Demo 3: Creating and using a custom AutoCAD IO Activity that is linked to an App Package
+Demo 3: Creating and using a custom Design Automation Activity that is linked to an App Package
 -----------------------------------------------------------------------------------------------------------------------------

 Create a custom crx or .Net plugin (that does not reference acmgd.dll)